DevOpsPlayground/Hands-on-with-ChatOps/README.md

 # Devops-Playground-Chatops-Intro

-Devops Playground

-The VMs provided already include all the prerequirement needed to set up a chat bot.

 --------INSTALLATION --------

 --Virtual Machine--
-The operations already performed on the VMs are as follow:
+The operations that have to be performed on the VM are :

 	sudo apt-get install build-essential git-core libssl-dev redis-server libexpat1-dev